Son of God (film): Plot

 Fearing a riot among the hostile people, Pilate orders the crucifixion, then literally washes his hands of the situation.
 A battered and bloodied Jesus then carries a cross to Golgotha and is nailed to it by the mocking Roman guards, who earlier had placed a crown of thorns on his head.
 Before the cross is put into place, Pilate orders a sign attached to it, reading: "The King of the Jews", much to Caiaphas' dismay.

-With John, Mary and Magdalene watching in horror, Jesus hangs from the cross for several agonizing hours.
+With John, Mary and Magdalene watching in horror, Jesus is crucified on the cross for several agonizing hours.
 After forgiving the Romans and the Pharisees who condemned him to death, he asks why God has forsaken him, and declares "It is finished".
 Accomplished, Jesus dies as the temple and earth are shaken by an earthquake.
 While the lamps are knocked down, the curtains in the temple where God's spirit was supposed to be present, tear apart.
 He is then lowered from the cross and placed into a tomb, which is sealed off with a large rock.

 Three days later, Magdalene goes to visit the tomb but is shocked to see the rock broken into pieces and the tomb empty.
 Magdalene soon sees a man by the tomb's entrance and realizes he is Jesus, who has been resurrected.
 Magdalene goes to the disciples' hiding place and tells them the good news, but they don't believe her at first.
 Jesus then appears to them, and they all now believe, except "Doubting" Thomas.
 Once Thomas touches Jesus, then he believes.

 Forty days later, Jesus is speaking to his disciples where he tells them to travel the world and spread his message.
 He then ascends into Heaven, and the disciples go their separate ways.

 After finishing his story, an elderly John says that all of the disciples were eventually killed for their beliefs, except him.
 He has been exiled to live alone on a deserted island until he dies.
-Jesus then pays him a visit and tells him he will not die, but have everlasting life, and he will return one day.
+Jesus then pays him a visit and tells him that he will return.